larspeterjeppesen/GroupCallManagementSystem/README.md

 ## Introduction

 Before I explain the code, I want to emphasize that I wrote my first line of code in elixir about a week ago, and this is my first project in the language.
 I hope my code does not look completely horrendous to you elixir veterans :)

+For an overview of the code architecture, see `gcm/README.md`

 ## How to run
 Clone this repository, and from the root folder, run with sudo/admin privilege: